seanburlington/some-thoughts/content/post/setting-up-gatsby.md

 NB I don't like running curl | bash so I download the script review it and then run it - that way I can sanity check that it does what I expect

-use nvm to install a reecent version of node
+use nvm to install a recent version of node

 `nvm install 10`